 Take a look at our safety guide to buying appliances online to minimise the risk of an accident.

-At Jim’s Test & Tag, we specialise in electrical testing for businesses all around New Zealand.
+At Jim’s Test & Tag, we specialise in electrical testing and tagging services for businesses all around New Zealand.
 Once you have your appliances selected, call us and have them tested and tagged.

 Safety Tips for Buying Appliances Online

 If you end up with a dodgy appliance, it could end up costing you a lot more than the cost of a new toaster.
 You need to make sure your items are safe to use and compliant with local standards.

 Follow these tips to help eliminate the purchase of harmful appliances:

 - Make sure the voltage and outlets match New Zealand requirements.

 - Look for compliance marks.
 A regulatory compliance mark (RCM) is used to indicate compliance for electrical products.
 It is used in compliance with the AS/NZS 4417.